 Alcohol consumption is a leading factor in fatal motorcycle accidents.

-While significant effort has been made to educate the public about drunk driving, and to discourage people from driving while intoxicated or otherwise impaired by the consumption of alcohol, drunk driving remains quite prevalent.
+Although significant effort has been made to educate the public about drunk driving, and to discourage people from driving while intoxicated or otherwise impaired by the consumption of alcohol, drunk driving remains quite prevalent.
+As a consequence, drivers whose ability to operate a motor vehicle is significantly impaired by the consumption of alcohol, medications, controlled substances, or some combination of intoxicants cause a disproportionately high number of motor vehicle accidents.